Akshatabihany/Connecting-Classrooms/README.md

 <h3 >Features :bell:	</h3>
  <h4>User registeration and login </h4><br>
- 1. Both teacher and student will have same registeration page.
+ 1. Both teacher and student will have same registeration page. <br>
- 2. Usually in schools and colleges register number distinguishes student and teacher.
+ 2. Usually in schools and colleges register number distinguishes student and teacher. <br>
- 3. For the sak eof project here  I have assumed :
+ 3. For the sak eof project here  I have assumed : <br>
  3.1.
 A student has the registration number starting with "S".<br>
  4.1.
 A teacher has registration number starting with "T". <br>